Our team

 I am interested in using Drosophila melanogaster to investigate the molecular and genetic underpinnings of nutrient balancing and food choice.
 I completed my undergraduate degree in Experimental Psychology at the University of Oxford, before transitioning towards biological and genetic neuroscience in my PhD.
 For this I received a Wellcome Trust studentship funding to phenotype a rodent model of psychiatric risk through copy number variation at Cardiff University, supervised by Dominic Dwyer and Jeremy Hall.
 I joined the Croset lab in 2022 where I have been purifying and sequencing cells from neuronal subtypes involved in reward processing and feeding behaviour.
 When not in the lab you can find me cooking, hiking, and petting every cat I see.

-James Evans (PhD student)
+Cameron Westland (PhD student)

 Helen Siddle (Technician)